 |EAP Conditional||Conditional status does NOT meet the criteria|

 An official AP score report with a qualifying score from the College Board Advanced Placement English or Math Exam may be sent or taken directly to the City College Records office (A-109) or the Counseling office (A-110) for consideration.
 Please refer to the College Catalog for AP exam score requirements.

 There are three types of Assessment Tests offered at City College.

 This test is designed for native speakers of English.
 If English isn't your primary language, but if you are very comfortable using English and use it most of the time, then the English Placement Test is the right one for you to take.
 ENGLISH ASSESSMENT TESTS MAY BE RETAKEN AFTER 1 YEAR.

-- English Placement Test for Non-Native English Speakers (English for Speakers of Other Languages - ESOL)
+- English for Non-Native English Speakers (English for Speakers of Other Languages - ESOL):

 The ESOL Program is designed to prepare students to read, write, speak and listen at a level that enables them to succeed in college courses.
 This test is appropriate if English is not your primary language, you are not very comfortable with English, or if you speak, read, and write your native language most of the time.
 The program consists of four levels and the student is assigned a level based on the results of his or her placement test.